AdobeXD/plugin-samples/GLOSSARY.md

 ## Node
 A tree node.
 Depending on context, this node may refer to a [HTML5 DOM Node](./reference/uxp/Node.md) or an [XD Scenegraph node](./reference/scenegraph.md#scenenode).

+## React
+Also known as ReactJS.
+A declarative, component-based JavaScript library for building user interfaces.
+[Learn more about React](https://reactjs.org/).

 ## SceneNode
 A [SceneNode](./reference/scenegraph.md#scenenode) represents a node within the user's scenegraph.